oscar-system/oscar-website/index.md

 # {{ site.title }}

-The OSCAR project developes a comprehensive open source computer algebra system for computations in algebra, geometry, and number theory.
-In particular, the emphasisis is on supporting complex computations which require a high level of integration of tools from different mathematical areas.
+The OSCAR project develops a comprehensive open source computer algebra system for computations in algebra, geometry, and number theory.
+In particular, the emphasis is on supporting complex computations which require a high level of integration of tools from different mathematical areas.

  <img src="{{ site.baseurl }}public/oscar_main.svg" alt="OSCAR" width="95%" align="center">

-The project builds on and extends the four corner stone systems
+The project builds on and extends the four cornerstone systems

   * [GAP](https://www.gap-system.org/) - computational discrete algebra
   * [Singular](https://www.singular.uni-kl.de/) - commutative and non-commutative algebra, algebraic geometry